GravityKit/GravityExport-Lite/readme.txt

 `

 = I've added some notes, where are they? =
-By default the notes are disabled for preformance.
+By default the notes are disabled for performance.
 If you'd like to add these to the row you can activate this like so:

 `
 //add this to your functions.php